nackerley/indian-subcontinent-psha/README.md

 in Table 3 of Nath & Thingbaijam (2012).
 * `map` refers to the 0.2° grid of 8102 points used to generate the data in the Figure 7 and the electronic supplement of Nath & Thingbaijam (2012).

+The script `tar_all.py` in `Jobs` zipped versions of all jobs found in subdirectories.

 ## Mapping